Introduction to Clinical Practice

 3. Formulate osteopathic management plans for a diverse range of patients with a variety of health complaints, utilising Clinical Practice Guidelines where appropriate; and

-4. Develop reflective skills appropriate for a health professional.
+4. Critically reflect on the development of key skills appropriate for a health professional.

 Assessment